 You can either buy gilts directly or you can invest in gilt funds.

 On the whole it’s best to buy gilts direct rather than doing it through a fund.
 That way, not only do you avoid paying a management fee (the fund managers like to take their pound of flesh before putting your money to work) but also if you hold actual gilts you don’t pay capital gains tax on them.

 Occasionally, the government has new gilt ‘issues’, and they’re often sold direct to the public either at a fixed price or by tender or auction.
 You can find out about forthcoming issues at the website of the government’s Debt Management Office (DMO).
 The advantage of buying a new issue of gilts is that there’s no dealing commission, which you would have to pay if you buy ’second-hand’ gilts (from other people) so that cuts down on your costs.

 However, there are a few hoops you will need to jump through first:

-It used to be the case that you could buy gilts through the Post Office or direct from the Bank of England but you can’t any more, which is a shame as buying through the Post Office seems a nice, easy way to do it.
+It used to be the case that you could buy gilts through the Post Office or direct from the Bank of England but you can’t anymore, which is a shame as buying through the Post Office seems a nice, easy way to do it.

 We suggest you set up an online stockbroking account – an execution-only service – just as you would for buying shares.
-It’s free to register with them and you don’t have to buy anything immediately once you have your account.
+It’s free to register and you don’t have to buy anything immediately once you have your account.
 You can join now and wait for months before you invest in anything.
 However, once you do trade it will be very cheap to buy and sell gilts and you’ll have constant access to your investments.

 - You’re a private individual aged 18 or over